Best Caribbean holidays

 Aside from beaches, rum and reggae, there’s a lot of Jamaica to get eco-excited about.
 Its 1,000ft mountains, cloaked in rainforest, have species of birds and flowers found nowhere else on earth as well as the world’s second largest butterfly, the giant yellow swallowtail.
 Stay at the lavish all-inclusive Sandals, which from 2017 has new Over-the-Water Suites or tuck yourselves away at Jamaica Inn, a charming boutique hotel on a private beach, or head for Round Hill where you can choose between Ralph Lauren-designed hotel rooms or spacious villas with pools.

 The British Virgin Islands are loved by sailors, and have some of the finest beaches in the Caribbean.
 Expect a mix of luxury pampering, authentic experiences and exhilarating activity on the water.
 Classic barefoot hotels like the Bitter End Yacht Club are great for both couples and families.

 The Cayman Islands offer the greatest variety of catalogued dive sites in the world.
 Whether you are a beginner or an expert (Jacques Cousteau put the islands in his premier half dozen), you’ll be able to experience both reef and wreck diving.
-The islands also has some superb accommodation including the Ritz-Carlton, Grand Cayman, the Caribbean Club and the Cotton Tree.
+The islands also has some superb accommodation including the Ritz-Carlton, Grand Cayman, the Grand Cayman Beach Suites and Sunshine Suites.

 Rented houses in the Caribbean tend to come ready staffed with at least a cook/housekeeper and, in the swankier properties, maids, laundresses, butlers and night watchmen.
 It’s like having a small hotel all to yourself.
 Check out these villas from CV Travel.